-Being pregnant comes with many of its own, completely normal, worries and conundrums – how do I make sure I do everything right for my growing baby, what food should I eat, which ones should I avoid, how much exercise should I be taking…?
-The list goes on!
+If you’re pregnant and experiencing troublesome pregnancy acne, then you’re not alone.
+Pregnancy can cause many of its own, completely normal, worries and conundrums – how do I make sure I do everything right for my growing baby and avoid pregnancy complications?
+What food should I eat, which foods should I avoid, how much exercise should I be taking…?

 It’s particularly important to avoid taking the prescription medicine, isotretinoin (also known as Roaccutane) when you’re pregnant.
 This medication is a retinoid, a derivative of vitamin A, and is prescribed for severe acne that hasn’t responded to other treatments.
-It’s a known ‘teratogen’, which means that it may cause serious physical harm to your developing baby.
+It’s a known ‘teratogen’, which means that it may cause serious physical harm and birth defects to your developing baby.

 There are some antibiotics that are normally prescribed for acne that should also be avoided during pregnancy.
 These include tetracycline, doxycycline and minocycline.

 Topical creams that contain erythromycin or clindamycin antibiotics or benzoyl peroxide are considered safe acne spot treatments during pregnancy.

 Many women prefer to opt for natural treatments for acne spots during pregnancy.
 Using a homemade face mask made with oatmeal and honey can help calm and soothe the skin.
-Honey, especially manuka honey, also acts as a natural antiseptic which can help to rid the skin of acne causing bacteria.
+Honey, especially Manuka honey, also acts as a natural antiseptic which can help to rid the skin of acne causing bacteria.

 Used excessively, baking soda can dry the skin but used on acne prone skin it’s a natural way of helping to remove excess oil.
 Mix a tablespoon of baking soda with a tablespoon of water and apply directly onto acne spots (not all over the face).
 Rinse off once dried and use daily.
 Stop using baking soda if your skin starts to feel very dry.

 If your acne has caused scarring, it can be even more upsetting.
 We recommend waiting until you’ve had your baby and your skin has settled down before opting for any treatment.

-Treating acne scars can involve laser treatments, dermabrasion and surgical removal of scar tissue.
+Treating acne scars when pregnant can be tricky as it can involve laser treatments and dermabrasion.
 These treatments can all feel rather harsh, especially surgery, and are best avoided as acne scar treatments during pregnancy.

 Rosacea causes redness, facial flushing and the development of small, thin blood vessels that are visible on the skin of the face.
 It can also lead to acne rosacea, which causes angry spots and cysts as well as redness, flushing and visible blood vessels.